TomekBTG/10xCards/README.md

 ## Project Status

 The project is currently in its early development stage (version 0.0.1).
 Continuous improvements and new features are under active development.

+## Deployments & Releases

+The application is hosted on **Cloudflare Pages**.
+This decision was based on the following key factors:
+- **Cost-Effectiveness**: Cloudflare Pages offers a generous free tier and competitive pricing for scaling, which is ideal for a project starting as a side-project with commercial potential.
+- **Performance**: Global CDN and optimizations for static sites (Astro SSG) ensure fast loading times.
+- **Astro Support**: Good support for Astro, including server-side rendering (SSR) capabilities via Cloudflare Workers, which aligns with the project's tech stack.
+- **Ease of Use**: Simplified deployment process integrated with GitHub.

 ## Project Structure